JaqiKal/tic-tac-toe/README.md

 * Google Fonts was used to import the chosen fonts for use in the site.
 I used [Google Fonts](https://fonts.google.com/) as it doesn't require you to download the font.
 * My choice was based on readability and that I find the fonts to convey a neutral, easy to read feeling.
 * Chosen fonts are: Open Sans with fallback sans-serif for the Body, and for game board cell it is 'Acme', 'Open Sans', sans-serif.
+The h1 on landing page is font Mochiy Pop One  .
 * I've included a few font weights to have the possibility of variation.

 #### Body - Opens Sans: Regular 400, Medium 500, Bold 700